sroberts/sroberts.github.io/_drafts/python-for-cnd.md

 ### Core Language Syntax

 Start with [CodeAcademy: Python](https://www.codecademy.com/learn/python) to learn the basic syntax.
 It's free, there's no setup, and you'll learn enough to be dangerous in an afternoon.
 Ready to go deeper?
-You want [Learn Python the Hard Way](https://learnpythonthehardway.org/) for a pretty deep dive into Python, using your own machine.
-If you need a few littler reminders check out the [Learn X in Y minutes: Python3](https://learnxinyminutes.com/docs/python3/) cheatsheet.
+You want [Learn Python the Hard Way](https://learnpythonthehardway.org/) for a deep dive into Python, using your own machine.
+If you need a few syntax reminders check out the [Learn X in Y minutes: Python3](https://learnxinyminutes.com/docs/python3/) cheatsheet.

 > __Aside: Python 2.7 vs Python 3__ If you want to get Python folks at each other just bring up Python3.
 Released a few years Python3 was meant to be a significant upgrade, fixing lots of old structural issues that couldn't be fixed earlier because they would break old code.
 Many people have been resistant, and even though it's been out for years Python3 still isn't the default.
 I focus on writing Python3, but your mileage may vary and your organization may do things very differently.

-One of the nicest things about learning an interpreted language like Python (or Ruby, Perl, etc) is being able to learn using a Read Evaluate Print Loop (Usually referred to as a REPL)
+One of the nicest things about learning an interpreted language like Python (or Ruby, Perl, etc) is being able to learn using a Read Evaluate Print Loop (Usually referred to as a REPL).
+You can start a REPL for Python by just typing `python` at a command prompt without any arguments.
+This lets you write Python line by line, getting the output immediately.
+It's a great way to do things quickly or just experiment.

-### Python Books
+### Python Security Books

 Python is so common in security that there are a number of great security centric Python books.
 These are great ways to learn Python in a security specific context.